f4exb/sdrangel/Readme.md

 "librtlsdr-dev" is in the "universe" repo. (utopic 14.10 amd64.)

-Use "cmake ../ -DKERNEL=ON" to build the Linux kernel driver.
-May support Airspy and Hackrf.
+Use "cmake ../ -DKERNEL=ON" to build the Linux kernel driver (Experimental).
+Needs a recent kernel and libv4l2.
+Will need extra work to support Airspy and Hackrf.